-We have seen a lot of incredibly impressive fixed-focal-length lenses over the past year or so, and this Sony 90mm macro lens is in the same realm as the best of these.
+We have seen a lot of incredibly impressive fixed-focal-length lenses in recent years, and this Sony 90mm macro lens is in the same realm as the best of these.
 Andrew Sydenham, our resident studio photographer who performs all our lens tests, commented that the 90mm lens produced about the best set of test-chart images he had seen from the Alpha 7R.
 Anecdotes aside, the lens charts and my sample images back up this claim.

 For macro shooters, the Sony 90mm macro is a fantastic lens.
 For everyone else, it’s a short telephoto lens that is very difficult to beat in terms of sheer resolution and image quality.